gvwilson/thirdbit/src/fiction/santas/index.md

 He shook his head.
 He was starting to think like Zubi, which meant it was time to think about something else.
-He held up the letter,
+He held up the package,
+admiring the stamps,
-turned it over to admire the stamps on the back, and tore it open.
+and tore it open.
+Inside were two books and a letter.

+FIXME: briefly describe the books

 > Dear Finner,
 >